Finnoy Travel - Travel Stories and Reviews

 Immigrant Nurses in Finland

 Thousands of nurses are needed in Finland to address the severe shortage in the nursing labour force, and the issue is only escalating.
 Nurses from overseas require approval from the Finnish healthcare authority, Valvira, to work as registered or practical nurses.
-Read the article and learn from my first-hand experiences of what it is like to be a nurse in Finland.
+Please read the article and learn from my first-hand experiences of what it is like to be a nurse in Finland.

 Finland - a Country Where Every Nurse Is Hired